Last Updated on January 20, 2023

 Because ruin means financial loss.
 The balance between initial capital, the extent of your trading edge, and the variability of the underlying price, has been the foundation of any speculative endeavors for thousands of years.
-How much should you bet on each trade without facing too much of a risk of ruin?
+How much should you bet on each trade without facing too much risk of ruin?

 What is the most important in trading?

-We have repeatedly said that the most important thing in trading is having a trading edge.
+We have repeatedly said that the most crucial thing in trading is having a trading edge.
 Psychology is overrated in trading – you need a statistical edge before you can think about working on your trading biases and risk management.

 These are the most important things to understand in trading:

 - Having a trading edge.